 During the opening night dedication party of the world's highest (138 stories) skyscraper in San Francisco, an electrical short starts a small fire in a storage room on the 81st floor which goes undetected.
 By the time the fire is discovered, the party goers in the penthouse are trapped.
 Possibly the best of the 1970s cycle of disaster movies, it's in the small details (which push the movie near the three hour mark) that sets it apart from many of its cinematic brethren.
 The film takes its time in both setting up the exposition, introducing the characters so we know enough about them for us to invest in them, and the minutiae of the fireman's dilemma and specific aspects in their attempts to put out the fire.
 For the most part, the writing is fairly intelligent though sentiment rears its ugly head.
 Why do movies like this always have young children in peril?
 Do they think worrying about the adult population isn't enough?
 Paul Newman brings what he can to the part of the architect which is more than can be said of Steve McQueen as the fire chief who seems to be walking through his role.
 Fred Koenekamp's cinematography won an Oscar and the fine score by John Williams.
 The large cast includes Faye Dunaway (looking all movie goddess-y), William Holden, Fred Astaire (who received his only Oscar nomination for his work here), Jennifer Jones (in her last film role), Robert Wagner, Richard Chamberlain (so over the top as the "villain" that if had a moustache, he'd twirl them), Robert Vaughn, Susan Blakely, Susan Flannery, Dabney Coleman, Maureen McGovern (who sings the Oscar winning song We May Never Love Like This Again), Don Gordon and O.J.
 Simpson.

-During the Hundred Years War (1337-1453) between France and England, a young student (Assaf Dayan) and a young noblewoman (17 year old Anjelica Huston, still a novice at acting but looking quite lovely) attempt to escape the slaughter by fleeing to the sea and, hopefully, a ship to freedom.
+During the Hundred Years War (1337-1453) between France and England, a young student (Assi Dayan) and a young noblewoman (17 year old Anjelica Huston, still a novice at acting but looking quite lovely) attempt to escape the slaughter by fleeing to the sea and, hopefully, a ship to freedom.
 Along the way, they find destruction, vengeance, cruelty even from the Church itself while keeping their love alive.
-While absolutely an anti-war film, the director John Huston doesn't preach to us the insanity of war, he shows us.
+Based on the novel by Hans Koningsberger and directed by John Huston.
+While absolutely an anti-war film, director John Huston doesn't preach to us the insanity of war, he shows us.
 As these two young lovers, almost still children, walk through the nightmarish existence and images of carnage and havoc, your heart breaks for them realizing it's only a matter of time before they become victims of its apocalypse.
-The acting is rather primitive (contemporary reviews were particularly unkind to Ms. Huston) but this isn't a film where acting is all that important.
+The acting is rather primitive (contemporary reviews were particularly unkind to Ms. Huston) but this isn't a film where the acting is all that important.
 Huston's direction keeps the storyline compelling enough to hold our interest.
 The virile cinematography is by Edward Scaife (DIRTY DOZEN) and there's an eloquent score by Georges Delerue to accompany it.
 With John Huston as Anjelica's uncle, Michael Gough, Robert Lang and Anthony Higgins.

 Set in the mid 18th century on the coast of Dorset in Great Britain, a young boy (Jon Whiteley) arrives in search of a protector (Stewart Granger) that his deceased mother has entrusted him to.
 While quite the elegant gentleman on the surface, it's just a cover for the protector's smuggling activities and he has ambivalent feelings about the boy's arrival.
 Based on a novel by J. Meade Falkner, the film has the feel of a Robert Louis Stevenson boys' adventure like KIDNAPPED or TREASURE ISLAND.
 It's an old fashioned but modestly enjoyable effort from the great Fritz Lang, who hated shooting it in the CinemaScope process (it's his only true wide screen film) which necessitated his famous remark regarding the format that "it wasn't meant for human beings.
 Just snakes and funerals".
 Nonetheless, cinematographer Robert Planck's wide screen lensing is quite effective despite obviously being shot on soundstages rather than authentic English coast locations.
 The film suffers from a deadly performance by young master Whiteley who can't even seem to smile naturally.
 There's a marvelously atmospheric score by Miklos Rozsa.
 With George Sanders, Viveca Lindfors, Joan Greenwood, Liliane Montevecchi, Melville Cooper, Sean McClory, Alan Napier, John Hoyt, Jack Elam, Frank Feguson, Donna Corcoran, Ian Wolfe and Peggy Maley.